OWASP/threat-dragon/dev-notes.md

 ~/threat-dragon-desktop> ln -sf node_modules/electron/cli.js electron ~/threat-dragon-desktop> ./electron . run --verbose
 ```
 The desktop will run as before.
-If changes are made to the core files then (depending on the changes)
+If changes are made to the core files, then to see them in the desktop (depending on the changes)
 need to rebuild using command ` npm run build` in core directory and then
 command ` npm run build-content` in desktop directory:
 ```